Updated on 22/12/2022

 The best and most advanced strategies are those that push towards personalization.
 They are those offered by companies such as Doxee, which has been working for with industry giants such as Enel or Engie for many years, and which has been included by CIOReview in the list of the 20 most promising technologies for the world of Utilities.

 Through these solutions, customer care services can be tailored to the individual, in a complete one-to-one dialogue.

 In doing so, we must pay attention to dangerous touchpoints, such as the old bill.
-Today, the traditional “bill” has new requirements: it must become interactive, personalized, and – ultimately – a real opportunity for dialogue with the customer (a topic that we have addressed here).
+Today, the traditional “bill” has new requirements: it must become interactive, personalized, and – ultimately – a real opportunity for dialogue with the customer.

 Companies will need to build a coherent multi-channel, even omnichannel image, which will require effective communication across all channels, from email campaigns to mobile apps, to the presence on social networks.
 This last point is also important if we consider how individual complaints and negative experiences can be amplified and transformed into real storms in the social media arena.